-This class explores coding elements in website creation and way digital information is encoded, represented and manipulated.
+This class explores coding elements in website creation and the way digital information is encoded, represented, and manipulated.
 Using software applications and programs, students will be able to create and publish web pages as well as understand the basic concepts of how a website works.
-This course will enhance 21st-cetury skills in digital and web design and front-end web development.
+Students will then build their coding experience while programming animations, interactive art, and games in a Game and App Lab.
+This course will enhance 21st-century skills in digital and web design and front-end web development.
+Students will be empowered to engage with computer science as a medium for creativity, communication, problem-solving, and fun.

-Graphic Arts Design
+Intro to Photoshop (Formerly Graphic Arts Design)